eth_syncing - BNB Smart Chain

 Body Parameters

-Here is the list of body parameters for eth_syncing method:
+Here is the list of body parameters for the eth_syncing method:

-2. id: An identifier for the request, which can be used to match responses with requests.
+2. id: An identifier for the request, which is 67 in this example.
+It is used to match the response with the request.

-3. result: The result of the method call.
-For the eth_syncing method, this is typically a boolean or an object.
-If it is false, it indicates that the node is not currently syncing.
-If it is an object, it contains details about the synchronization status, such as the starting block, current block, and highest block.
+3. result: The result of the eth_syncing method call.
+In this case, it is false, indicating that the Ethereum node is not currently syncing.
+If the node were syncing, this parameter would contain an object with details about the sync status.

 Use Cases

-Here are some use-cases for eth_syncing method in Web3 programming:
+Here are some use-cases for the eth_syncing method:

 Code for eth_syncing